-Proposed works include piling and foundation installation in the River Thames, on the riverbanks and either side of Hammersmith Bridge.

-Risk Assessment Methodology: In accordance with CIRIA guidelines this assessment has carried out research, analysed the evidence and considered the likelihood that the site has been contaminated with unexploded ordnance; that such items remained on site; the risk that they could be encountered during any intrusive works and the consequences that could result.
+THE SITE: Address Hammersmith Bridge, London, W6 9DA OS National Grid Reference TQ 22971 78089 Details The site is centred on Hammersmith Bridge, encomp crossing area, as well as both embankments and the w This area includes several commercial buildings, areas of open ground in the south-west. ider area surrounding the bridge.
+PROPOSED WORKS: , Proposed works inc side of Hammersmi lude piling and foundation installation in the River Than th Bridge. nes, on the riverbanks and either Risk Assessment Methodology: In accordance with CIRIA guidelines this assessment has carried out research, analysed the evidence and considered the likelihood that the site has been contaminated with unexploded ordnance; that such items remained on site; the risk that they could be encountered during any intrusive works and the consequences that could result.
 Appropriate risk mitigation measures have been proposed.

-Explosive Ordnance Risk Rating LOW and MEDIUM zones Risk Map Annex R

-THREAT OF CONTAMINATION FROM GERMAN AIR-DELIVERED UXO:

-- By the end of WWII, London was the most heavily bombed city in the UK.
+Explosive Ordnance Explosive Ordnance Risk Rating LOW and MEDIUM zones Risk Map Annex R THREAT OF CONTAMINATION FROM GERMAN AIR-DELIVERED UXO: • By the end of WWII, London was the most heavily bombed city in the UK.
 The Hammersmith area experienced a high bombing density, as confirmed by official statistics.
 A Luftwaffe Target Map of the surrounding area highlights locations close to the site for possible bombing.
-As such, the local bombing density was even higher. - This is confirmed by original bomb census maps which plot at least eight HE bomb strikes on site, with a further 96 within a 300m radius. - A consolidation of historical sources shows that buildings on site and in the surrounding area suffered varying degrees of bomb damage, many of these buildings were subsequently either redeveloped or cleared. - Following these bomb strikes on the site; it is likely that rubble and debris would have covered these parts of the site for a time.
+As such, the local bombing density was even higher. • This is confirmed by original bomb census maps which plot at least eight HE bomb strikes on site, with a further 96 within a 300m radius. • A consolidation of historical sources shows that buildings on site and in the surrounding area suffered varying degrees of bomb damage, many of these buildings were subsequently either redeveloped or cleared. • Following these bomb strikes on the site; it is likely that rubble and debris would have covered these parts of the site for a time.
 Consequently, these areas were likely abandoned, increasing the likelihood of subsequent UXO falling on site unnoticed.
-This is especially pertinent as nearly all air raids on the city occurred at night. - Had a subsequent UXB fallen within these parts of the site, it will have become immediately obscured within the wreckage / rubble.
+This is especially pertinent as nearly all air raids on the city occurred at night. • Had a subsequent UXB fallen within these parts of the site, it will have become immediately obscured within the wreckage / rubble.
 Note, the entry hole of an SC50 UXB (the most commonly deployed German